dalibor/dalibornasevic.com/posts/048-guake-terminal-for-super-productivity.md

 In `Scrolling` tab, I have set Scrollback lines to 10000 with Show scrollbar and scroll On Key Stroke.

-In `Appearance` I've set Transparency to 0, Text color white, Background color to blank.
+In `Appearance` I've set Transparency to 0, Text color white, Background color to black.

 On the `General` tab few settings are important to be checked: